WDI-SEA/notes/05-node-express/express-intro/02routes.md

 ## The Request and Response Objects

-Our callback functions for our routes _(which are sometimes referred to as Controllers)_ receive two very special objects from Express.
+Our callback functions for our routes receive two very special objects from Express.
 They are provided to our function very much like the `event` object holding all the event data is passed into our event listener callbacks, or like each item in an array is passed into our `forEach()` callback.

 ### request